netdata/netdata/streaming/README.md

 #### Netdata unique id

-The file `/var/lib/netdata/registry/netdata.public.unique.id` contains a random GUID that **uniquely identifies each netdata**.
-This file is automatically generated, by netdata, the first time it is started and remains unaltered forever.
+The file `/var/lib/netdata/registry/netdata.public.unique.id` contains a random GUID that **uniquely identifies each Netdata**.
+This file is automatically generated, by Netdata, the first time it is started and remains unaltered forever.

 > If you are building an image to be used for automated provisioning of autoscaled VMs, it important to delete that file from the image, so that each instance of your image will generate its own.